finos/open-source-readiness/docs/osr-resources/InnerSource.md

         InnerSource project in your Financial institution.
-There many projects in finance that will always remain behind closed doors but that does not mean they cannot benefit from the Open Source way of doing things.
-The SIG is a place you can learn from others in the finance domain on how they run such project and come up with a set of common standards and best practices.
-It is also closely tied to the InnerSource Commons which is a major custodian of the InnerSource practices</p>
+There many projects in finance that will always remain behind closed doors but that does not mean they cannot benefit from the open source way of doing things.
+The InnerSource SIG is a place you can learn from others in the finance domain on how they run such projects and come up with a set of common standards and best practices.
+It is also closely tied to the InnerSource Commons organization which is a major custodian of the InnerSource practices</p>
     </div>
   </div>